-The digital secretary Oliver Dowden is set to unveil a new digital strategy positioning the tech sector at the heart of the UK’s economic recovery following the coronavirus crisis.
+The digital secretary Oliver Dowden has unveiled plans for a new digital strategy positioning the tech sector at the heart of the UK’s economic recovery following the coronavirus crisis.

-Speaking at the virtual UK Tech Cluster Group conference today (23 June), Dowden will announce that the new strategy will be published in autumn, marking the second such publication in just four years.
+Speaking at the virtual UK Tech Cluster Group conference today (23 June), Dowden is expected to announce that the new strategy will be published in autumn, marking the second such publication in just four years.

 Covid-19 is expected to plunge the UK economy into its deepest recession in 300 years, but ministers hope the new strategy will accelerate Britain’s economic recovery by aiding the development of a “skilled digital workforce”.